enmumne/Grumpy-GregTech-6/README.md

 (remove "-Darchaicfix.debug.noUpdateAcceleration=true" from Java flags for much faster chunk generation)

  Known Issues:
- - Xaero worldmap can only be zoomed in/out with the buttons, not the scrolling wheel.
-Problem with Java 19.
  - This still contains my old edit of the questbook, and an outdated version of Bear's questbook, as it was around June 2022.
 I should probably update it.

 Bear's GT6 default pack: